 Figure 34, High-Level Flow for Conventional Individual Key Distribution

-Individual key distribution on trunking systems (Figure 35) operates identically, except that for trunking, the serving RFSS receives the Individual Key Distribution Seed (Si) from the home RFSS of the SU via the ISSI (3).
+Individual key distribution on trunking systems (Figure 35) operates identically, except that for trunking, the serving RFSS receives the Individual Key Distribution Seed (Si) from the home RFSS of the SU via the ISSI or the credential is delivered via the IKI in real-time or non-real-time mode (3), or via a KFD.
 The SU has possession of the ILEK, receives the seed (Si) and encrypted key from the serving RFSS, and derives the IKSP from the ILEK.
 It can then decrypt the delivered key.

 Figure 35, High-Level Flow for Trunking Individual Key Distribution